derickson/streamlit-es-langchain/README.md

 ## Setup for HuggingFace Hosted Llama2

+Some pages assume you are hosting llama2 on HuggingFace Inference Endpoints Set that up and enter connection details.
-You'll need to add some things to the secrest.toml file
+You'll need to add some things to the secrets.toml file

 ```bash
 HUGGINGFACEHUB_API_TOKEN="hf_YOUR_HUGGING_FACE_KEY"
 LLAMA2_HF_URL="https://YOUR_ENDPOINT_URL.endpoints.huggingface.cloud"
 ```

 ## launch